influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

           with _write_ access to the specified database. _Store this in a secret store or environment variable to avoid exposing the raw token string._

-        _Instantiating the client with the `using` statement ensures that the client is disposed of when it's no longer needed._
+        _The `using` statement ensures that the program disposes of the client when it's no longer needed._

     2. Defines an array of line protocol strings where each string represents a data record.